How a rare cancer was misdiagnosed as schizophrenia for 10 years

 Key Takeaways

-The real cause of her symptoms, however, was not discovered until the final year of her life: a grade 4 glioblastoma.
+The real cause of her symptoms was a grade 4 glioblastoma.

-The brain tumor—discovered when it was the size of a golf ball—had gone undetected for over a decade.
-The discovery came only after Rudden had a seizure, prompting an MRI scan.
-After undergoing surgery to remove most of the tumor, Rudden lived for another 10 months before passing away in October 2018.
+The brain tumor was already the size of a golf ball and had gone undetected for more than a decade.
+After undergoing surgery to remove most of the tumor, Rudden lived for only another 10 months before passing away in October 2018.

 “If only the scan had been done earlier, Vanessa might still be here,” Rudden’s sister, Georgina Doherty, shared with Daily Mail in December 2024.[]